 Institute for the Advancement of the American Legal System

-IAALS, the Institute for the Advancement of the American Legal System, is a national, independent research center dedicated to continuous improvement of the process and culture of the civil justice system.
+IAALS, the Institute for the Advancement of the American Legal System, is a national, independent research center dedicated to continuous improvement advancing excellence in the American legal system.

 Institute for the Study of Israel in the Middle East